karthikkrishnas/homble-backend-assessment/README.md

 - Do code the challenges in the given order, and create a separate commit for each assessment module.
 - We only want DRF function based views.
 No Django views or templates.

-## Basic Challenges
+## Required Challenges

 This section has 3 modules, so we need 3 commits.
-If you find any of these difficult, the role we are hiring for is not suitable for you.

 ### Extend the Product model and API:
 - Extend the existing `products_list` view to accept a query parameter to show only refrigerated products or only non-refrigerated products.
 The existing functionality of showing all products should be the default if the query parameter is not provided or is empty.